 measures on which the transfer from category B to category A depended were included in the

+scheme.
 If open

 site assessment is the rule, however, how do you define open site?